 As if a landmark recording from one of my favorite artists of all time isn’t enough, I’ve kindly shared the bonus disc, included with a limited edition of the album years ago.
 Here’s the clincher: it contains not only the towering Born Slippy (nuxx) single (beyond description – the favorite dance track of millions), but the incandescent Rez – a longtime staple of Underworld‘s live oeuvre otherwise unavailable on any major album release.
 So that basically makes this the essential companion for anyone interested in one of the greatest electronic bands of all time.

-[with it’s impressionistic cover art and mindblowingly intricate production, the physical cd is a more than worthy purchase at amazon or your local record shop. one glance and you’ll need to open it up.]
+With it’s impressionistic cover art and mindblowingly intricate production, the remastered edition on vinyl or cd is a more-than-worthy purchase right from Underworld themselves or even Amazon or your local record shop.